rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 These are both examples of _macro hygiene_ issues. _Hygiene_ relates to how to handle names defined _within a macro_.
 In particular, a hygienic macro system prevents errors due to names introduced within a macro.
-Rust macros are hygienic in that they do not allow one to write the sorts of bugs above.
+Rust `macro`s are hygienic in that they do not allow one to write the sorts of bugs above.

 At a high level, hygiene within the Rust compiler is accomplished by keeping track of the context where a name is introduced and used.
 We can then disambiguate names based on that context.
-Future iterations of the macro system will allow greater control to the macro author to use that context.
-For example, a macro author may want to introduce a new name to the context where the macro was called.
-Alternately, the macro author may be defining a variable for use only within the macro (i.e. it should not be visible outside the macro).
+Future iterations of the `macro` system will allow greater control to the `macro` author to use that context.
+For example, a `macro` author may want to introduce a new name to the context where the `macro` was called.
+Alternately, the `macro` author may be defining a variable for use only within the `macro` (i.e. it should not be visible outside the `macro`).

 [code_dir]: https://github.com/rust-lang/rust/tree/master/compiler/rustc_expand/src/mbe
 [code_mp]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_expand/mbe/macro_parser